Quarlep/Cosmology-/README.md

     python3 -m pip install -r requirements.txt

-Additionally, `tkinter` support is required to run the Cosmic, and it can be installed by running;
+Additionally, `tkinter` support is required to run Cosmic, and it can be installed by running

 in Fedora